-For better or worse the more objective attitude towards history has been associated with the Marxist movement.
-It is in the basic DNA of a Marxist Historian to present their work with the understanding that he or she must at all times tell the truth or more importantly understand that their study of history is the reenactment of an “objective process”.
+For better or worse the more real attitude towards history has been associated with the Marxist movement.
+It is in the fundamental DNA of a Marxist Historian to present their work with the understanding that he or she must at all times tell the truth or more importantly understand that their study of history is the reenactment of an “objective process.”

 Following on from this can we then treat the study of history as a science with its own laws?
-It is very difficult to argue if not impossible to say that it is a pure science in the sense of the type of laws uncovered by physicists, chemists and mathematicians.
+It is tough to argue if not impossible to say that it is a pure science in the sense of the type of legislation uncovered by physicists, chemists, and mathematicians.
 Having said that any professional or amateur historian worth his or her salt should work in the archives or library with the same devotion and accuracy as a chemist or biologists working in the laboratories.

-A historian who understands that history does have its own laws and carries out a systematic and honest study of these laws can not only give us a deeper understanding of past events but can in some way anticipate future historical events.
-The use of counter factual history is very useful historical genre.
+A historian who understands that history does have its own laws and carries out a systematic and honest study of such legislation can not only give us a deeper understanding of past events but can in some way anticipate future historical events.
+The use of counterfactual history is a very useful historical genre.
 Again it should go without saying that the historian must approach their research in archives with honesty and integrity.

-While it should be taken for granted that a historian in order to attempt to recreate the past must have “empathy and imagination”, the historian must study the past with a doggedness and intellectual objectivity.
-Historians are not machines although that has not stop historians labelling others as such.
-A famous criticism of the historian Christopher Hill was that he was a rolodex historian in other words picking pieces of history that methodically find deterministically fitted his ideology.
+While it should be taken for granted that a historian to attempt to recreate the past must have “empathy and imagination,” the historian must study the history with a doggedness and intellectual objectivity.
+Historians are not machines although that has not stop historians labeling others as such.
+A great criticism of the historian Christopher Hill was that he was a Rolodex historian in other words picking pieces of history that methodically find deterministically fitted his ideology.

 I do not believe this to be true but having said that a historian must be disciplined enough not to allow his imagination to run riot.
 The presentation of facts is not without controversy.
 It should be noted that “facts” themselves are products of the ideological, social, cultural and political currents of the time.

-In seeking a more objective understanding of history the historian must be disciplined.
+In seeking a more objective understanding of history, the historian must be disciplined.
 He or she no matter how talented does not know everything there is to know about their area of expertise.
 It is not possible to know every fact.
-The point I am making is that the historian must present an honest piece of work and not let this frustration lead to a short cut in their work or more dangerously an outright falsification of history.
-By doing this the historian will have a greater understanding of their role in the presentation of facts.
+The point I am making is that the historian must present an honest piece of work and not let this frustration lead to a short cut in their job or more dangerously an outright falsification of history.
+By doing this, the historian will have a greater understanding of their role in the presentation of facts.

-The French historian of feudal society, Marc Bloch, wrote in his book, The Historian’s Craft was clear on this “In a word, a historical phenomenon can never be understood apart from its moment in time.
-This is true of every evolutionary stage, our own, and all others.
+The French historian of feudal society, Marc Bloch, wrote in his book, The Historian’s Craft was evident on this “In a word, a historical phenomenon can never be understood apart from its moment in time.
+This applies to every evolutionary stage, our own, and all others.
 As the old Arab proverb has it: ‘Men resemble their times more than they do their fathers.’

 It is one thing seeking to be more objective it is perhaps another thing to achieve it.
-In the 20th century a significant number of historians who have sometimes been mislabeled Marxist have sought interpret Marxist theory and apply it when studying the past.
-The historian that has perhaps been most identified with the application of the Marxist method to the study of history certainly as regards the former Soviet Union is Edward Hallett Carr ((1892 –1982).
-Carr was not a Marxist and he certainly was not a Stalinist.
+In the 20th century, a significant number of historians who have sometimes been mislabeled Marxist had sought to interpret Marxist theory and apply it when studying the past.
+The historian that has perhaps been most identified with the application of the Marxist method to the study of history indeed as regards the former Soviet Union is Edward Hallett Carr ((1892 –1982).
+Carr was not a Marxist, and he certainly was not a Stalinist.
 Carr while being a determinist sought to present a more objective presentation of history.
 Philosophically he was closer to Hegel than he was to Karl Marx.
 He was heavily influenced by the English Hegelian philosopher and historian R G Collingwood.

-Carr’s book on the whole was warmly received amongst the general reading public amongst historians it was another matter it led to a very public and polarized debate.
+Carr’s book, on the whole, was warmly received amongst the general reading public amongst historians it was another matter it led to a very public and polarized debate.
 The British historian Richard J. Evans correctly points out that the book provoked a revolutionary change in British historiography.
-Even amongst its critics the book was cited by the Australian historian Keith Windschuttle, as one of the “most influential books written about historiography, and that very few historians working in the English language since the 1960s had not read it”.
+Even amongst its critics, the book was cited by the Australian historian Keith Windschuttle, as one of the “most influential books written about historiography, and that very few historian working in the English language since the 1960s had not read it”.

-Carr believed that the first obligation of a historian was to tell the truth.
-By this I do not mean that the historian must swear on the bible but he has a duty not to falsify evidence to fit in with his ideology.
-When a historian deliberately falsifies history to fit in with his or her ideology then it is the duty of other historians and political writers to expose it.
+Carr believed that the first obligation of a historian was, to tell the truth.
+By this, I do not mean that the historian must swear on the Bible, but he has a duty not to falsify evidence to fit in with his ideology.
+When a historian deliberately distorts history to fit in with his or her ideology, then it is the duty of other historians and political writers to expose it.
 A recent example of this falsification can be seen in Robert Service’s biography of Leon Trotsky.
-Service’s book was a collection of distortion, lies and half-truths.
+Service’s book was a collection of distortion, lies, and half-truths.
 Character assassination was dressed up as biography.

-Service would have done well to head the advice of one of the better American historians of the Russian Revolution, Leopold Haimson (1927–2010), when he said “The original source of the significance of any truly original and important historical work is to be traced—first and foremost—to its author’s original selection of primary sources on which he elects to focus attention in his research.
-To this I would add that its essential value will ultimately depend on the degree of precision and insight with which these sources are penetrated and analyzed”.
+Service would have done well to heed the advice of one of the better American historians of the Russian Revolution, Leopold Haimson (1927–2010), when he said “The original source of the significance of any truly original and important historical work is to be traced—first and foremost—to its author’s unique selection of primary sources in which he elects to focus attention on his research.
+To this, I would add that its essential value will ultimately depend on the degree of precision and insight with which these sources are penetrated and analyzed”.
 I doubt Service has read this book.

-It goes without saying that not all historians agree with the premise that historical study would be better served with a more objective understanding of the its historical laws.
-It would not be an overstatement to say that in defending a more objective attitude towards the study of history Carr ploughed a very lonely furrow.
+It goes without saying that not all historians agree with the premise that historical study would be better served with a more objective understanding of its ancient laws.
+It would not be an overstatement to say that in defending a more scientific attitude towards the study of history Carr plowed a very lonely furrow.
 His book What is History was a response to an attack by Isaiah Berlin.
 Berlin accused Carr of being a determinist for ruling out the possibility of the accidental or counterfactual history.
-Berlin correctly chastised Carr for this historical blind spot but his attack on Carr was more to do with his perceived view that Carr was a Marxist.
+Berlin correctly chastised Carr for this old blind spot, but his attack on Carr was more to do with his perceived view that Carr was a Marxist.

 While the historian G E Elton was seen as a critic of Carr he upheld the view that the historian and his study of history should be separate from the present or put another way – the historian “should not be ‘at the centre of the historical reconstruction’ and should ‘escape from his prejudices and preconceptions”.
 I do find Elton’s attack on Carr somewhat contradictory.
 While he concedes the historian should try for some kind of subjectivity, he believes their work is carried out by both mind and pen which means some form of objectivity is needed.

-He was heavily critical of Carr’s dismissal of the "might-have-beens of history”.
+He was heavily critical of Carr’s dismissal of the "might-have-been of history.”
 He believed that Carr had a lack of interest in examining historical causation.
 He also accused Carr of not looking at all sides in the debate.
-He believed that Carr’s ‘‘winner takes all approach’ to history was the mark of a "bad historian".
-While it is important to look back at what historians have said in the past about a subject it is equally important not to dwell too long to the detriment of what has been written recently or at least in the last few decades.
+He thought that Carr’s ‘‘winner takes all approach’ to history was the mark of a "bad historian."
+While it is important to look back at what historians have said in the past about a subject, it is equally important not to dwell too long to the detriment of what has been written recently or at least in the last few decades.

 This really is pretty dangerous stuff from Baberowski.
-If this methodology becomes the norm in historical study it denotes an anything goes approach that does not require the historian to tell the truth.
-For that matter it also means that reality does not exist outside the historian’s head.
+If this methodology becomes the norm in a historical study, it denotes an anything goes approach that does not require the historian, to tell the truth.
+For that matter, it also means that reality does not exist outside the historian’s head.
 Therefore, history has no objective basis.
-He sees history only in terms of his own subjectivity.
-Why bother with history that tries to show the economic, political or social conditions at the time.
+He sees history only regarding his own subjectivity.
+Why bother with a history that tries to show the economic, political or social conditions at the time.

-He continues “A history is true, if it serves the premises set up by the historian.”
-It is clear from this statement that he believes that it is alright for a historian to falsify his work in order to best serve the reader of history.
+He continues “A history is correct, if it serves the premises set up by the historian.”
+It is evident from this statement that he believes that it is alright for a historian to falsify his work to best serve the reader of history.
 This lying about history can bring about a fundamental and dangerous change in the way history is served to the public.
-The most extreme example of this fraudulent narratives is the lying about the crimes of Nazi Germany.
-It is not accident that Baberowski is a leading figure in the attempt to rehabilitate Hitler.
+The most extreme example of this false narratives is the lying about the crimes of Nazi Germany.
+It is not an accident that Baberowski is a leading figure in the attempt to rehabilitate Hitler.

 The logic of this philosophy of history is that truth is whatever goes on in someone’s head.
 Smoking is good for you, hard drugs are not dangerous, Hitler really is misunderstood and was really a good guy.
-As one writer said “a person who wants to function and live effectively in the world cannot do without some sense of truth’s objective correspondence to reality.
+As one writer said “a person who wants to function and live productively in the world cannot do without some sense of truth’s objective correspondence to reality.
 I believe that Objective truth is possible but not without a struggle.
-The first stage in that struggle is to tell the truth about history.
+The first stage in that fight is, to tell the truth about history.

 What is History E H Carr?